-W Vell-being Objective Success measures Updat 2020 ed for 0/21 NO 1 Best Start in Life Children in care who had to move 3 or more times (PAM/029) YES 2 Children - Healthy Lifestyles Childhood obesity (Child Measurement Programme NHS) NO Improve Learner Attainment Educational attainment - Average Capped 9 points score (Year 11 pupils) (PAM/032) NO 3 for all School attendance rates (Primary) (PAM/007) (Secondary) (PAM/008) NO Satisfaction with child's primary school (NSW) NO 4 Reduce NEETs (Not in Education, Employment, Training) lumber of leavers Not in Education, Employment or Training (NEETS) PAM/009) Year 11 & Year 13 (5.1.0.2) Gap in the Average Capped 9 points score (Year 11 pupils) for those eligible for Free School Meals and those who are not eligible (NWBI) NO 5 Tackle Poverty Households successfully prevented from becoming homeless (PAM/012) (NWBI) YES Households in material deprivation (NWBI) NO Households Living in Poverty (CACI's 'PayCheck' Data) YES Employment figures (ONS - Annual Population Survey) (NWBI) YES c Creating labs and Crouth Average Gross weekly pay (ONS - Annual Survey of hours and earnings) YES 6 Creating Jobs and Growth Number qualified to NVQ Level 4 or above (Stats Wales) (NWBI) YES People moderately or very satisfied with their jobs (nsw) (NWBI) NO 7 Affordable Homes Number of affordable homes in the County (7.3.2.24) YES Adults who say their general health is Good or Very Good (NSW) YES Adults who say they have a longstanding illness (NSW) YES 8 Healthy Lives Adult mental well-being score (NSW) (NWBI) NO Ticularly Lives Adults who have fewer than two healthy lifestyle behaviours (NSW) (NWBI) (Not smoking, drinking > 14 units or lower, eating 5 portions fruit & veg the previous day, having a healthy body mass index, being physically active at least 150 minutes the previous week).
+Well-being Objective Success measures Updated for 2020/21 YES NO 1 Best Start in Life Children in care who had to move 3 or more times (PAM/029) YES 2 Children - Healthy Lifestyles Childhood obesity (Child Measurement Programme NHS) 123 NO Cimarett Treatetty Eliestyles Educational attainment - Average Capped 9 points score 3 Improve Learner Attainment (Year 11 pupils) (PAM/032) NO for all School attendance rates (Primary) (PAM/007) (Secondary) (PAM/008) NO Satisfaction with child's primary school (NSW) NO 4 Reduce NEETs (Not in Number of leavers Not in Education, Employment or Training (NEETS) YES Education, Employment, Training) (РАМ/009) Year 11 & Year 13 (5.1.0.2) 123 Tackle Poverty Gap in the Average Capped 9 points score (Year 11 pupils) for those eligible NO for Free School Meals and those who are not eligible (NWBI) 5 Households successfully prevented from becoming homeless (PAM/012) (NWBI) YES Households in material deprivation (NWBI) NO Households Living in Poverty (CACI'S 'PayCheck' Data) YES 110 Employment figures (ons - Annual Population Survey) (NWBI) YES Average Gross weekly pay (ons - Annual Survey of hours and earnings) YES 6 Creating Jobs and Growth Number qualified to NVQ Level 4 or above (Stats Wales) (NWBI) YES People moderately or very satisfied with their jobs (NSW) (NWBI) NO 7 Affordable Homes Number of affordable homes in the County (7.3.2.24) YES , Anordable nomes , Adults who say their general health is Good or Very Good (NSW) YES YES the difference Adult montal wall being score (www.
+YES NO 8 Healthy Lives Adults who have fewer than two healthy lifestyle hehaviours was a supply NO Adults who have fewer than two healthy lifestyle behaviours (NSW) (NWBI) (Not smoking, drinking > 14 units or lower, eating 5 portions fruit & veg the previous day, having a healthy body mass index, being physically active at least 150 minutes the previous week).
 NO Supporting Good % Say they have a sense of community (NSW)(NWBI) NO 9 Connections (Derived from feeling of belonging; different backgrounds get on, treat with respect'.)
-People feeling safe (NSW)(NWBI) (At home, walking in the local area, and travelling) NO YES NO 10 Independent Lives Agree there's a good Social Care Service available in the area (NSW) Number of calendar days taken to deliver a Disabled Facilities Grant (PAM/015) YES 11 Ageing Well People who are lonely (NSW)(NWBI) NO Healthy and Safe Renewable energy generated (kwh) YES 12 Environment Council's Energy Consumption (kwh) YES Rates of recycling (PAM/030) YES 13 Highways & Transport Road conditions (PAM/020, PAM/021 & PAM/022) YES gways & rransport Road casualties (5.5.2.21) YES Can speak Welsh (NSW)(NWBI) NO 14 Welsh Language & Culture People attended arts events in Wales in last year (NSW) NO Weish Language & cartare People visited historic places in Wales in last year (NSW) NO People visited museums in Wales in last year (NSW) NO 'Do it online' payments YES People agree that they can access information about the Authority in NO the way they would like to.
-(NSW) NO Building a Better Council and People know how to find what services the Council provides (NSW) People agree they have an opportunity to participate in making NO 15 Making Better Use of decisions about the running of local authority services.
-(NSW) NO Resources Staff sickness absence levels (PAM/001) YES Organisational 'running costs' YES People agree that the Council asks for their views before setting its 1123 budget.
-(NSW) NO
+People feeling safe (NSW)(NWBI) (At home, walking in the local area, and travelling) VEC NO 10 Independent Lives Agree there's a good Social Care Service available in the area (NSW) YES Number of calendar days taken to deliver a Disabled Facilities Grant (PAM/015) YES 11 Ageing Well People who are lonely (NSW)(NWBI) NO Renewable energy generated (kwh) YES 12 Healthy and Safe Environment Council's Energy Consumption (kwh) YES Rates of recycling (PAM/030) YES 12 Highways & Transport Road conditions (PAM/020, PAM/021 & PAM/022) YES 13 Road casualties (5.5.2.21) YES Welsh Language & Culture Can speak Welsh (NSW)(NWBI) NO 11 People attended arts events in Wales in last year (NSW) NO 14 People visited historic places in Wales in last year (NSW) NO People visited museums in Wales in last year (NSW) NO 'Do it online' payments YES Building a Better Council and Making Better Use of Resources People agree that they can access information about the Authority in NO the way they would like to.
+(NSW) People know how to find what services the Council provides (NSW) NO 15 People agree they have an opportunity to participate in making NO decisions about the running of local authority services.
+(NSW) Staff sickness absence levels (PAM/001) YES Organisational 'running costs' YES People agree that the Council asks for their views before setting its NO budget.
+(NSW)

-Key: PAM - Public Accountability, National Measures; ONS -Office for National Statistics; NSW - National Survey for Wales: NWBI - National Well-being Indicator.
+Key: PAM - Public Accountability, National Measures; ONS -Office for National Statistics; NSW - National Survey for Wales; NWBI - National Well-being Indicator.